Experience the power of images for spiritual conversation.

 2 Corinthians 3:18: “And we all, with unveiled face, beholding the glory of the Lord, are being changed into his likeness, from one degree of glory to another; for this comes from the Lord who is the Spirit.”
 (NRSV)

-Many of images in the Visual Faith database and card packs have been carefully curated from copyright free sources.
+All of the images in the Visual Faith curriculum have been carefully curated from copyright free sources.
 We are allowed to copy, modify, distribute, and use the images, even for commercial purposes without asking permission and without giving attribution to the photographer.
 These images were released under Creative Commons CC0 into the public domain.The other portion of the images were curated from individual photographers who gave Vibrant Faith the rights to use them.
 Your purchase of the Visual Faith Curriculum gives you these same rights.